 Students at Exeter College progress on to a variety of different routes after studying at Exeter College.
 Some students will stay at the college to study at a higher level, others will go directly into employment or look for an apprenticeship.

 Many of our students choose to progress to university and our students will access universities throughout the UK and even occasionally overseas, studying a variety of courses from maths, science, engineering and medicine, to humanities, English, modern foreign languages and the creative arts.

 We work with our students during their time at college, to ensure wherever they wish to head afterwards, they are fully prepared, encouraged and supported.
-Our Careers and Employability team, as well as the Apprenticeship Department, are on hand to support our learners with their next steps.
+Our Future Steps team, as well as the Apprenticeship team, are on hand to support our learners with their next steps.
 Please click here for more information about our careers programme.